- The new method can use any pliable molecule to write, store, and read data.

 The other molecular data storage system uses one particular molecule, whereas the new method can utilize any pliable molecule that can be molded into distinguishable bits.

-Overall, it’s a corruption-resistant option for next-generation data storage.
-Even if computers get hacked, books get burn, and Digital Video Discs fail, a molecule full of information could persist for centuries.
+All in all, it’s a corruption-resistant option for next-generation data storage technology.
+Unlike current storage devices that last decades, a molecule full of information could persist for centuries.